lorcan2440/lorcan2440.github.io/content/authors/admin/_index.md

 ---

 Hi!
-I'm an engineering graduate student from Leeds, UK.
-Currently working as a research intern in the Bio-Inspired Robotics Lab at Cambridge.
-Returning to the University of Cambridge to complete my Master's degree in bioengineering later this year.
+I'm an engineering graduate student at University of Cambridge, UK.
+Currently working in the Biointerface research group on my MEng project in the Nanoscience Centre developing a magnetically-actuated hydrogel lung organoid.

 My website showcases the main projects I've worked on both at university and independently, in which I explore engineering, biochemistry, scientific computing, software development, machine learning, and whatever else I feel like digging into.